CdSecure/osticket-prereqs/README.md

 - Select the features that are currently disabled and enable them.

-- These are the three we will enable
- Double click them and click enable
+These are the three we will enable, double click them and click enable
 - Enable: php_imap.dll
 - Enable: php_intl.dll
 - Enable: php_opcache.dll